We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

-Imperfect Foods launched in 2015 with the goal of getting imperfect, misshapen, and under- or over-sized produce onto people's plates—at about 30 percent cheaper than grocery store prices.
-Since then, the company has grown in size, delivering in regions across the country, and partnering with more than 200 farms from small co-ops to big corporate endeavors.
-And good news for those who want to support local farms: According to Imperfect Foods' website, 78 percent of its produce is sourced from family farms or cooperatives.
+Imperfect Foods launched in 2015 with the goal of getting imperfect, misshapen, and under- or oversize produce onto people's plates—at about 30 percent cheaper than grocery store prices.
+Since then, the company has grown in size, delivering in regions across the country, and partnering with nearly 200 farms from small co-ops to big corporate endeavors.
+And it's good news for those who want to support local farms: According to Imperfect Foods' website, 78 percent of its produce is sourced from family farms or cooperatives.

 Although the service isn't available in all areas just yet, the San Francisco-based company delivers to the West Coast and parts of the Midwest, South, and Northeast.
 Enter your zip code on the website to find out if the service delivers to you.

-The company's subscription service involves a weekly or biweekly delivery.
-Your delivery day depends on your zip code, and select locations have a $30 order minimum requirement.
+The company's subscription service involves a weekly delivery.
+Your delivery day depends on your zip code.
 You can change, pause, or cancel at any time.

 Once you sign up, you'll have the choice between certified organic or conventionally grown produce.
-Each week the company fills the box with 11 to 13 pounds of available produce, and you’ll have a few days before it ships to customize it as you see fit.
+Each week the company fills the box with various products, and you’ll have a few days before it ships to customize it as you see fit.
 There’s no limit to the changes you can make.

 Choose between small, medium, and large boxes, with a mix of seasonal fruit and vegetables, or all fruit or all vegetables.
-The box sizes are based on how many meals you can make with the produce: a small box makes three to four meals, a medium box makes four to five meals, and a large box makes five or more meals.
-The small box costs around $44, the medium box is about $49, and the large box costs roughly $54.
-You can also try out the offerings with an entry-level box for $33.
+The small box costs around $52, the medium box is about $58, and the large box costs roughly $64.
+You can also try out the offerings with an entry-level box for $41.
 Shipping is free on all orders.